kampamocha/hermetrics/README.md

 ## *Metric* class

 *Metric* is a base class that can receive as arguments six specific functions to be used as methods for the metric being implemented.
 The class constructor just assign the functions received as parameters to the class methods.
-If ypu omit some parameter then a default method is used.
+If ypu omit some parameter then a default method is used, which allows you to implement metrics without the need to rewrite some of the functionality that is common among metrics.

 ```python
 class Metric: